brendt/stitcher.io/src/data/blog/2018-03-07-responsive-images-done-right.md

 but would like to enjoy the performance gain of responsive images.

-The idea behind responsive images is simple: try to serve an image which is as close as possible in size to the real size that image will have on the screen.
+The idea behind responsive images is simple: try to serve an image which is as close as possible in size to the image size on the screen.
 For example: if you're displaying an image on a mobile device which has a screen of 600px wide, there's no need for downloading that image with a width of 1000px.